Jmeyer1292/block_diagram_z3/plan.md

 # Impl Plan

- * Expand the parts library
-    * Timers {TON, TOFF}
+ * Improve analysis and processing of real programs.
+ * Global memory typing and static call support.

+ * How to model timers?
-    * Other boolean primitives
+   *
- * Expand user data type support
-   * assignment of user data types

  * Expand global memory and DB support

  * Expand support to static calls